Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Related work

 Active vision enables intelligent systems to interact dynamically with their environment through mechanisms like selective visual attention, focusing on relevant details to achieve efficient and adaptive perception~\cite{rizzolatti1983mechanisms}.
 The human visual system is specifically structured to manage the continuous influx of stimuli from the environment.
 In the retina, receptive fields decrease non-linearly in size from the peripheral retina toward the fovea~\cite{harvey2011relationship}.
 Consequently, in many mammalian visual systems, the fovea captures a small, highly detailed portion of the scene, while the peripheral retina gathers the remainder at a lower resolution~\cite{Biologyfoveation}.
 Peripheral vision identifies points of interest and directs the fovea to focus on them sequentially; a process known as \textit{foveation}.
 This mechanism balances wide-area scanning with a detailed inspection, enhancing efficiency and enabling the recognition of items within the scene~\cite{DigitalFoveation}.

-Foveation is based on the principle that different regions of the visual field are processed at varying resolutions.
 Numerous systems have been proposed to emulate the log-polar mapping and spatially variant sampling distribution characteristic of the visual field~\cite{chessa2016space,GrimesDickeyPishko_2006_EncyclopediaSensors}.
 This subsampling of visual input offers several advantages, including data reduction~\cite{d2020event}, motion direction detection~\cite{d2020event}, enhanced attention mechanisms, improved object tracking and segmentation, and egomotion segmentation~\cite{BolducLevine_1998_ReviewBiologicallyMotivated}.
 The properties of foveated vision have been studied through both software-based simulation and hardware implementations.
 For instance, as first demonstrated by Geisler \emph{et al.}~\cite{geisler1998real} in 1998 and later confirmed by De Figueiredo \emph{et al.}~\cite{de2023overview}, foveal vision systems are beneficial for reducing computational demand while maintaining effective performance in complex tasks, thereby providing foundational insight into space-variant, non-uniform vision mechanisms.
 In this regard, Dauce \emph{et al.}~\cite{Dauce_2018_ActiveFoveaBasedVision} have demonstrated that highly accurate active inference can be achieved by applying saccadic movements using only a fraction of the raw visual input by applying a deep neural network as a predictive system.
-Deep learning model can also achieve both high throughput and high accuracy for saccadic attention with a log-polar foveated sampling of the input~\cite{LukanovKonigPipa_2021_BiologicallyInspiredDeep}.
+Deep learning models can also achieve both high throughput and high accuracy for saccadic attention through log-polar foveated sampling of the input~\cite{LukanovKonigPipa_2021_BiologicallyInspiredDeep}.
 An active system with a foveated sensor with log-polar pixel mapping for tracking objects in the visual field~\cite{YamamotoYeshurunLevine_1996_ActiveFoveatedVision} was found to closely replicate the fixation behaviour of humans scanning objects in the visual field.
 In~\cite{LamTsangMengEtAl_2006_NeuromorphicTranslationalEgomotion}, an FPGA-driven hardware platform for egomotion estimation is implemented on a mobile robotic system, demonstrating that log-polar sampling of the visual input can be harnessed to extract the optical flow and the heading direction of the robot.
 Comprehensive reviews of foveated systems for robotics can be found in~\cite{BolducLevine_1998_ReviewBiologicallyMotivated,JavierTraverBernardino_2010_ReviewLogpolarImaging}.